Things To See and Do in Poole

 Immerse yourself in Poole Harbour, the second largest natural harbour in the world.
 A harbour cruise with Greenslade Pleasure Boats or City Cruises Poole is the perfect laidback option to enjoy the stunning harbour scenery of Poole’s eight unique islands, including Brownsea Island.

-There’s no better place to see birds busy on the water than Poole Harbour during the winter months.
+There’s no better place to see birds busy on and over the water than Poole Harbour.
 Take a bird-watching cruise and discover more from our local experts.

 Experience the thrill of the water and try something new during your stay, Poole offers every watersport imaginable.
 Over 25 water based activities are accessible to all in the safe, shallow waters of Poole Harbour.